 The widely believed intractability of SAT cannot be due to instances that have a "noticeable fraction" of satisfying assignments.
 For example, given an n-variable formula that has at least $2^n/n$ satisfying assignments, it is easy to find a satisfying assignment (by trying O(n) assignments at random).
-Going to the other extreme, one may ask whether SAT instances having very few satisfying assignments (e.g., a unique satisfying assignment) can be hard.
-As shown by Valiant and Vazirani [56], the answer is positive.
-Specifically, they showed that the ability to solve such instances yields the ability to solve arbitrary instances.
-Actually, they showed that distinguishing uniquely satisfiable formulae from unsatisfied ones is not easier that distinguishing satisfiable formulae from unsatisfied ones.
+Going to the other extreme, one may ask whether or not it is easy to find satisfying assignments to SAT instances that have very few satisfying assignments (e.g., a unique satisfying assignment).
+As shown by Valiant and Vazirani [58], the answer is negative: the ability to find satisfying assignments to such instances yields the ability to find satisfying assignments to arbitrary instances.
+Actually, they showed that distinguishing uniquely satisfiable formulae from unsatisfied ones is not easier than distinguishing satisfiable formulae from unsatisfied ones.

 In order to formulate the above discussion, we refer to the notion of promise problems.
 Specifically, we refer to the promise problem of distinguishing instances with a unique solution from instances with no solution.
-For example, unique-SAT (or uSAT) is the promise problem with YES-instances being formulae having a unique satisfying assignment and NO-instances being formulae having no satisfying assignment.
+For example, unique-SAT (or uSAT) is the promise problem with YESinstances being formulae having a unique satisfying assignment and NO-instances being formulae having no satisfying assignment.

-Theorem 2.1 [56]: SAT is randomly reducible to uSAT.
+Theorem 2.1 [58]: SAT is randomly reducible to uSAT.
 That is, there exists a randomized Cookreduction of SAT to uSAT.

-A proof sketch is presented in Section 2.3.
-The same result holds for any known NP-complete problem; in some cases this can be proven directly and in other cases by using suitable parsimonious reductions.1
+A proof sketch is presented in Appendix A. The same result holds for any known NP-complete problem; in some cases this can be proven directly and in other cases by using suitable parsimonious reductions.2